yabo-san/MacOS-Build-Scripts/zelda3/zelda3.md

 ## How to install

 **\[!\] IMPORTANT \[!\]**
-you need your own rom and it has to be .z64
+you need your own USA rom and it has to be .sfc

 once you got it just run this command and enjoy